huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

 You might ask why we have an `_active:boolean` defined but not one for `_name`.
 Well in Typescript we can create public and private class variables in the constructor which is what we did with `_name`.
-You also might notice we have export in front of class, this is so other component or classes can use this Task class.
+You also might notice we have export in front of class, this is so other components or classes can use this Task class.

 Now lets update the Tasks component.